 Most people love LED cubes, but big ones, like 8x8x8, are a lot of work both to build and to program.
 Small ones (3x3x3 or 4x4x4) are easy to build, both because they don't require large numbers of LEDs, but also because they don't require external hardware like shift registers and high-side drivers to manage the cube.
 But they really aren't the same as a big cube.

 This is actually the first of three projects like this.
 The 2nd one is here.
 It is a 5x5x5 RGB cube, very similar in design to this cube, but a harder to build.
-The third is under construction now - a 8x8x8 single color cube, again with minimum external hardware.
+The third is here - a 8x8x8 single color cube, again with minimum external hardware.

 NOTE: Before I go any further here, I'm not the first to suggest a 5x5x5 cube powered with a MEGA.
 MEGA DAS published a similar project here in 2017.
 The hardware in both projects is almost identical.
 I hadn't seen the earlier one until I started this writeup, so my pinouts are different, and the resistor values are different, but otherwise,the hardware is almost identical.
 I am publishing this mostly because I have a lot of experience writing cube software.
 I'm hoping my software will convince a few people to build a cube who might not otherwise!